meyush0/gittutorials/README.md

 * cls
 open new windown in command prompt

-* git push -m "This is first commit" this will staged the files in the repo history
+* git commit -m "This is first commit" this will staged the files in the repo history

 * git branch